eljo/site/_posts/2017-03-03-deploy-bitbucket-to-AWS-in-five-minutes.md

 ## Why was that so easy?

 Had you deployed the codebase of an app instead of an image, you'd have needed more configuration, and the deployment itself would have involved a build step to create an image before running it.
 In this case, Atlassian has done all of the hard work by providing a ready-to-go Docker image: [atlassian/bitbucket-server](https://hub.docker.com/r/atlassian/bitbucket-server/).
-You simply declare the image in your docker-compose.yml and tell Convox to forward internet traffic on port 80 to port 7990 of the `web` service running the app (see `EXPOSE 7990` in the image's Dockerfile).
+You simply declare the image in your docker-compose.yml, allocate an appropriate amount of memory for the app, and tell Convox to forward internet traffic on port 80 to port 7990 of the `web` service running the app (see `EXPOSE 7990` in the image's Dockerfile).

 ## What if I don't have a Convox Rack?